-We are very excited that you have registered your child(ren) for camp at Camp St Nicholas.
+We are very excited that you have registered your child(ren) for camp at Camp St Nicholas, in our 60th year in Frazier Park.
 You are in good company.
 According to the American Camp Association, millions of kids attend camp each year, and more than 2,600 young people attend camps throughout the Antiochian Archdiocese each summer alone.
 We appreciate the fact that you are ready to entrust into our care the ones who mean the most in the world to you.
-We work hard to never take that trust for granted, and feel privileged to be able to partner with you in the spiritual growth of your child(ren).
+We work hard to never take that trust for granted and feel privileged to be able to partner with you in the spiritual growth of your child(ren).